 Lake County Civil Union Dissolution Attorney

 Although same-sex marriage is banned by the Colorado state constitution, Colorado has recognized designated beneficiary agreements since 2009 and civilian unions since 2013.
-With a comprehensive background in family law, Lake County civil union dissolution lawyer Lindsey Parlin assists clients who seek to end their relationship with a dissolution of their civil union.
+With a comprehensive background in family law, Lake County family lawyer Lindsey Parlin assists clients who seek to end their relationship with a dissolution of their civil union.

 If you are a partner in a civilian unification in Colorado, and you seek or anticipate a dissolution, get the experienced legal help you need and contact the law offices of Lindsey Parlin at once.